poorvitusam/wordTree/README.md

 -----------------------------------------------------------------------

-â€œWe have done this assignment completely on our own.
+“We have done this assignment completely on our own.
 We have not copied it, nor have We given our solution to anyone else.
 We understand that if We are involved in plagiarism or cheating We will have to sign an official form that We have cheated and that this form will be stored in